 Children then move on to learn about life for the Anglo-Saxons.
 In English, they use this learning to create their own newspaper report based on an Anglo-Saxon invasion.
 They also create their own war chant, which is performed alongside their battle inspired dance that is choreographed during their P.E. lessons.

-Science – Animals Including Humans / Livings things and their habitats
+Science – Earth and Space / Animals Including Humans

-Art and Design / D&T – Art Unit TBC / Model Viking ships
+Art and Design / D&T – Kandinsky / Beach Buggies

 Computing – Coding / Spreadsheets / Online Safeguarding

-Art and Design – Market bags / Arepas
+Art and Design / D&T – Market bags / Arepas

 R.E. – Ahimsa and Veganism

-Towards the second half of the year, the children focus on local geography and rivers.
-Both within and outside of the classroom, the children will explore the features of rivers, river restoration and pollution.
-Our English work will allow the children to explore the poem Inch Rock and take part in a debate based on river pollution.
+During the Summer Term, we travel back in time to experience what life was like during Viking times.
+We explore daily life and discuss how society has progressed and changed over the years.
+Great emphasis is placed on discovering how battles were won, seas were travelled and much more!
+The children also focus on local geography and rivers during this half term and will explore the features of rivers, river restoration and pollution.
+Our English work will allow the children to explore the poem Inchcape Rock and take part in a debate based on river pollution.

-Art and Design / D&T – Artist study (Kandinsky) / Beach Buggies
+Art and Design / D&T – Anglo-Saxon and Viking art / Viking Long Ships

 Computing – 3D Modelling / Concept Maps / Online Safeguarding